|

 comply with in order to be enforced in Mexico.

-competence of the Mexican judge to enforce a foreign judgement, whereas
+of the Mexican judge to enforce a foreign judgement, whereas Articel 607

-Articel 607 detailed the judicial proceedings before a Mexican court (known
+detailed the judicial proceedings before a Mexican court (known as "homologación")

-the principle that the Mexican judge should not inquire into the substance
+principle that the Mexican judge should not inquire into the substance of the

-of the foreign judgement, nor into its legal or factual aspects, but only
+foreign judgement, nor into its legal or factual aspects, but only examine its

-examine its authenticity and to determine whether or not it should be
+authenticity and to determine whether or not it should be enforced in

 At that time, Mexican judges had